Zarek Valentin

-Zarek Chase Valentin (born August 6, 1991) is a professional footballer who plays as a right back for Major League Soccer club Minnesota United.
-A former youth international for the United States, Valentin represents the Puerto Rico national team.
+Zarek Chase Valentin (born August 6, 1991) is a former professional footballer who played as a right-back.
+A former youth international for the United States, he captained the Puerto Rico national team.

-Career
+Club career

 College and amateur

 Valentin graduated from Manheim Township High School before enrolling at the University of Akron in 2009.
 He started all 25 games for the Zips in his freshman year, and was off the field for only 11 minutes.
 He was a key contributor in defense and allowed just seven goals all season, helping them finish with a 23-1-0 season record, ultimately losing on penalties during the NCAA National Championship in 2009.
 Although the team didn't take home the title, this was their first year making it to the finals.
 During just his first year in Ohio, he was named Mid-American Conference Newcomer of the Year, College Soccer News All-Freshman First Team, and the All-MAC First Team.

 In his 2010 season at the University of Akron, Valentin helped lead his team to the NCAA Men's Division I Soccer Championship, where the team won the school's first ever National Championship.
 Valentin played every game at centerback to lead a defense that conceded only 16 goals over the entire season.
 He was named College Soccer News All-America Second Team, All-MAC First Team, and was named to the College Cup All-Tournament Team.

 During his college years Valentin also played with Reading Rage and the Michigan Bucks in the USL Premier Development League.

 At the completion of his 2010 season at the University of Akron, Valentin chose to forgo his final two seasons of collegiate eligibility, declaring for the MLS SuperDraft and signing a Generation Adidas contract with Major League Soccer as one of eleven players that year.